Quantencomputer/cyoastudio/template_making.md

 This JSON file describes the options available to the user.
 It should contain a simple JSON object.
 Depending on the name of the fields, different values are assumed:

-- `\*Image`: An image.
+- Ends in `Image`: An image.
 The default value has to be the name of an image file included in the template.
-- `\*Color`: A color.
+- Ends in `Color`: A color.
 The default value has to be a valid CSS color.
-- `\*Font`: A font-family.
+- Ends in `Font`: A font-family.
 The default value has to be the name of the font family.

 In the template, images are provided as strings to be used in an `url()` expression.
 Colors and fonts are provided as strings to be used in color attributes and `font-family`, respectively.